By Anonymous|budgeting, personal finance, new zealand, time management, financial freedom

 Instead of asking "Can I afford this?", you start asking "Is this worth X hours of my life?"

 Instead of obsessing over expense categories, you focus on systems that give you time back.
+Our Google Sheet template is designed around this philosophy.

 Most reviews of New Zealand budgeting apps focus on features: "Does it sync with ANZ?"
 "Can it categorize automatically?"
 "What about the interface?"